DEBORAPIVATTO/DEBORAPIVATTO/README.md

 ## 🚀About Me

-I am a pharmacist with over 20 years of experience in the health, wellness, and beauty industries — a background that has given me deep insight into human behavior, quality of life, and evidence-based decision-making.
+I am a Data Analyst with a healthcare background and over 20 years of professional experience in the health, wellness, and pharmaceutical industries.

-I have worked in both Brazil and Ireland, developing adaptability, multicultural awareness, and the ability to integrate into diverse environments.
-My professional journey includes more than 10 years of leadership experience, team management, training, procurement, inventory control, and complex problem solving.

-My transition into Data Analytics happened naturally: I have always used data to guide strategic decisions.
-Today, I focus on Python, SQL, statistical analysis, dashboards, and insight generation, combining my healthcare background with technology to support business decisions — including international remote work.
+My career combines business expertise, leadership experience, and analytical thinking, which naturally led me to transition into data analytics.

+I specialize in transforming raw data into actionable insights that support strategic decision-making, using tools such as Python, SQL, Tableau, and Power BI.

+My background in healthcare provides strong domain knowledge in:

+healthcare operations

+inventory management

+customer behavior

+risk analysis

+data-driven decision making

+I am particularly interested in Healthcare Analytics, Business Intelligence, and Product/Data Analytics, and I am open to remote global opportunities.

 ---
 ## 🎓 Education